amzn/amazon-frustration-free-setup-certification-tool/README.md

 * 1 Android phone in USB debugging mode
     * Alexa App installed and login with your Amazon account
     * The phone is connected with your test machine (Windows, MacOS or Linux) with USB connection.
-* 1 Provisioner device, which is registered to your Amazon account, see recommended devices from [Understanding Frustration-Free Setup - Testing Your Device](https://developer.amazon.com/docs/frustration-free-setup/understanding-ffs.html#testing-your-device)
+* 1 Provisioner/commissioner device, which is registered to your Amazon account, see recommended devices from [Understanding Frustration-Free Setup - Testing Your Device](https://developer.amazon.com/docs/frustration-free-setup/understanding-ffs.html#testing-your-device)
-* 1 Provisionee device, your device under test, called DUT in this document
+* 1 Provisionee/commissionee device, your device under test, called DUT in this document
 * 2 Control devices, [Amazon Smart Plugs](https://www.amazon.com/dp/B089DR29T6) are recommended
     * Please register both to your Amazon account.
-    * Please plug DUT on top of one smart plug, and turn that plug **ON** if DUT has been registered to your Amazon account, or **OFF** if DUT is in factory reset mode.
+    * Please plug DUT on top of the first smart plug, the plug is **OFF** and DUT is in factory reset mode.
-    * Please plug the provisioner device on top of the other smart plug, and turn it **ON**.
+    * Please plug the provisioner/commissioner device on top of the second smart plug, the plug is **ON**.
+DO NOT need it for Matter Simple Setup, commissioner device is always **ON**.
-* Please submit your DUT to pre-register our device setup service via [Submit Test Devices](https://developer.amazon.com/frustration-free-setup/console/manage/submit-test-devices)
+* Please register your DUT via [Submit Test Devices](https://developer.amazon.com/frustration-free-setup/console/manage/submit-test-devices)

 ![Diagram of Test Environment](diagram.png)

 ## Test Machine Environment setup

-* Please download and install **Python3 (>=3.7), JDK, Android SDK, and Appium (1.20.2)**
+* Please download and install **Python3 (>=3.7), JDK, Android SDK, and Appium (1.22.3)**
 * Please configure $PATH, $JAVA_HOME and $ANDROID_HOME to run **adb** and **appium** commands
 * Please run the commands below to verify the environment setup
 ```